-16 Common Habits That Could Wreck Your Laptop Faster
+16 Everyday Habits That Will Ruin Your Laptop Faster

 Sharing is caring!

-Yes, I get that laptops are “disposable” electronics.
-And yes, I know that getting a new one is kind of awesome.
-But they’re expensive pieces of kit, and setting up a new laptop is a real pain.
-I have a Lenovo gaming laptop, and it’s a real workhorse.
-Yes, it cost quite a bit, but I’ve taken good care of it, and it’s rewarded me with exceptional performance for all of my creative (and gaming when I’m goofing off) endeavors.
+Sadly, like most appliances and electronics nowadays, laptops are built to be disposable rather than being built to last.
+I do agree that getting a new one is kind of awesome.
+But a good laptop isn’t cheap, and setting up a new one is a real pain.
+I have a Lenovo gaming laptop, and it really is a workhorse.
+It definitely was expensive, but I’ve been extra careful to take good care of it, and it’s rewarded me with exceptional performance for all of my creative (and gaming when I’m goofing off) endeavors.

 You don’t need to be a tech guru and understand how to replace your graphics card or rebuild your laptop to keep it running smoothly, there are just certain things you need to avoid doing.
 And I bet you’re making at least a few of these mistakes.